Written by Francesca Sissa (Senior Marketing Consultant) at WBC UK

 #4 Consistency is Key

 Nowadays, the internet is overcrowded with content, and every single day, its volume increases more and more.
 That is why it is crucial you share personal branding posts, articles and images frequently.
 But quantity is not the only aspect that needs consistency, quality is also key.
 Everything that you post online needs to represent who you are and focus on your uniqueness in the best possible way.
 Otherwise, your audience will start questioning your skills and eventually losing interest in you.
+Read more about how to write a strategic plan.

 In conclusion, it is clear that building a strong personal brand is not as easy as it might look like but, by following a few steps and creating an action plan, you are likely to be able to enhance your reputation, create your online community and positively affect your career.